sunfounder/x-sense-hat/docs/source/calibrate_the_mpu9250.rst

 The X Sense HAT records the current horizontal position as a 0 degree point on the different axes of the Accelerometer and Gyroscope.

+Once calibration is complete, press the Joystick on the X Sense HAT to confirm.

 Calibrate Magnetometer
 -----------------------